3 Steps to increase salon revenue

 Think about your typical clients for a second.
 You’ve got; your regulars, your occasional visitors and your special occasion clients.
 But no matter the profile, the initial reaction when searching for a new salon service is probably the same: Do a Google search.
 In the United States alone, there are between 1M and 10M searches per month for ‘hair salon near me.’
 (Based on the Keyword statistics from Google Ads as of July 2019).

 Since this is such an important first step towards a booking, make sure you are putting your best foot forward.
-Take Boston’s Aesop Newbury Street’s Google Business listing for example, they have a stunning salon front, so they’ve made sure the interior decoration is the first thing you see when you look on their listing.
 According to a study by Synup, “Online Business Listings with photos are 2x as likely to be considered reputable and get 35% more clicks.”

 This is a great example of how to play to your strengths and it is an easy listing to update.
 Google recommends a minimum of three high-quality photos for the exterior, the interior, people at work and each product or service offered.